EΣΠΑ

 How often should ropes be inspected?

-All ropes (synthetic, high modulus and wire ropes) should be inspected before and after an operation.
-This guideline ensures maximum safety for both a ship’s personnel and equipment.
+All ropes (synthetic, high modulus and wire ropes) should be visually inspected before and after an operation.
+This guideline ensures maximum safety for both a ship’s personnel and its equipment.
 Even though it’s difficult to determine the exact service life span of ropes, there is a way to have a more precise estimation about their efficient lifecycle.
-Calculating the exact time ropes have been in use (e.g mooring time, mooring conditions, weather and tidal conditions) is the answer.
-All in all, rope inspections should occur at least once a year.
+Calculating the exact time ropes have been in use (e.g mooring time, mooring conditions, weather & tidal conditions) and taking into consideration the wear level until that time will give an approximate answer as the next operations might be different -harsher or milder-.
+All in all, ropes’ periodic or full inspection frequency should take place according to ship’s Maintenance Plan or Line Management Plan that has been drafted for each ship.
+This Plan takes into account ship’s usual route, environmental conditions, National and/or International Standards or Guidelines & maker’s instructions that will assist the competent person from the crew to perform as thorough an inspection as possible.
+KATRADIS GROUP has developed Neptune – an innovative visual inspection system designed to simplify the inspection process for crew members.
+With Neptune, users can perform inspections with ease while ensuring optimum results, enhancing safety and efficiency in every operation.

 Inspecting wire ropes in particular, comes with great responsibility.
 Inspection results should be recorded, and any defects noticed have to be reported and addressed properly.
 Some defects can be repaired, while in some cases replacing a wire rope is inevitable.